What is chicken wire and how is it used?

 4. Reinforcing concrete

 While chicken wire won’t offer the identical service presented by rebar and more durable materials, it may be helpful for smaller jobs.
-By way of instance, wrap chicken wire across the bottom of a pole before pouring concrete to generate a solid, solid foot, or use chicken wire from the footings of a non Orlando cement garden wall for additional strength.
+For instance, wrap chicken wire across the bottom of a pole before pouring concrete to generate a solid foot, or use chicken wire from the footings of a non-Orlando cement garden wall for additional strength.

 - Best Coaching